MahmoudZohdy/Anti-Analysis-DebuggerInjection/README.md

 This is just a POC there is lots of things that you can do here it depends only on your **imagination** and **creativity**.

+it works only for 32 bit application and debugger

 i am not very experinced it writing windows ShellCode so in case of any crash please let me know.

 this project is for educational purpose only.